DELIVERANCE FROM SIN

 There is little understanding of the second kind of righteousness.
 Yet it is the second kind that is the primary purpose of the new covenant.

-And ye know that he was manifested to take away our sins; and in him is no sin.
-Whosoever abideth in him sinneth not: whosoever sinneth hath not seen him, neither known him.
-(I John 3:5,6)
+And you know that He was manifested to take away our sins, and in Him there is no sin.

 The above verse states that the Lord Jesus came to remove sin from us; not only or even primarily the guilt of our sin but the actual presence of sin.
 According to I John 3:3-15, Christians are not to be sinning.
 When we sin we are to confess that sin, obtaining both forgiveness and cleansing.
 We then are restored to God’s Presence.
 The Book of First John does not permit the continued practice of known sin in the life of the believer.